Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 - It cannot have type parameters of any kind;
 - It has special syntax to accommodate for the properties described above.

+> Note: for the purposes of overload resolution, enum entries are considered to be [static member callables][Call with an explicit type receiver] of the enum class type

 Enum class body uses special kind of syntax (see grammar) to declare enum entries in addition to all other declarations inside the class body.
 Enum entries have their own bodies that may contain their own declarations, similar to [object declarations][Classifier declaration].